dpguthrie/stored-proc-dbt-demo/README.md

 **Note the time it took to run this command - you'll need it later to compare to the stored procedure!**

-3. Run the script in this repo:
+3. Run the script in this repo from the root of your dbt project:

 ```bash
 python log_to_proc.py